kedanco/100-days-kallaway-log/README.md

 **Thoughts**: Finally back to business!
 Made some minor edits to my portfolio site and did a little learning on google analytics.
 Gonna add it to my site and learn how to play around with it :)

 **Link(s) to work**:

+### Day 80: 7th December Thursday, 2017

+**Today's Progress**: CrowdCluster

+**Thoughts**: Went back to the Crowd Cluster app, and tried to read and understand the code we had written previously.
+Not coding for 2-3 weeks really puts your skills back so much.
+It's difficult to keep the momentum going again - kinda wish I still had bootcamp classes going on haha!

+Trying to do 2 more things now - add Cafe's into the list of places, and also add in a new function that allows you to pinpoint a specific location and display the restaurants & cafe's around.
+This should be a pretty useful tool if I don't exactly know a specific restaurant to search for yet.

+Kinda confusing as I would probably need to do some code refactoring (am I using it right?) when I add in these functions.
+Hope to get it done though.

+Also set some goals for myself, gonna work towards achieving it!

+**Link(s) to work**: